Burnley-Moran-PTO/Burnley-Moran-PTO.github.io/index.md

 tagline: Welcome Bobcat families!
 intro: >-
   The funds raised by the PTO go directly back into the school to impact all BME students.
-The PTO pays for field trips, playground equipment, school landscaping improvements, teacher appreciation events, and many other events, activities, and supplements.
+The PTO pays for field trips, playground equipment, teacher appreciation events, and many other events, activities, and supplements.
   PTO-sponsored activities and events not only raise much-needed funds but are also a great way to become a part of the Bobcat family!

   _We welcome all parents of Burnley-Moran students to participate in the PTO.